foundling/tutorials/javascript/canjs/star_rating/README.md

         appTemplate,
         book
     ) {
-        var compiledTemplate = appTemplate(/* pass view model in here */);
+        var compiledTemplate = appTemplate(/* something important goes here */);
         $('#app').append(compiledTemplate);
     }
 )
 ````

-At this point, we need to get ahold of some book data, since we're not passing any data into the template renderer function.
+At this point, we need to get ahold of some book data and send it into `appTemplate`.
+We can do that without setting up a server by registering a rest call for `can.fixture` to intercept.

 ### Mocking API calls with can.fixture